-For example, US investment-grade bonds – that is, those deemed by credit agencies to be the highest quality - have gone from a yield of 2.2% 12 months ago to a yield of 5.6% at the time I write this.
+For example, US investment-grade bonds – that is, those deemed by credit agencies to be the highest quality - have gone from a yield of 2.2% 12 months ago to a yield of 5.6% in late October 2022 when I wrote this.

 High yield (debt with a credit rating below investment grade) and hard currency (US dollar) emerging market debt offer yields above 9%.

 This shows that we are starting to be rewarded for taking risk in bonds as higher starting yields also act as an income cushion for investors against the impact of further price declines.

 Rising yields means falling prices, but with higher income a portfolio of bonds can withstand a larger increase in yields before total returns turn negative.

 Taking into account the different interest rate sensitivity or “duration” of bonds, what this means today in the case of US investment grade is that yields could rise by 0.8% and this would lead to a price fall of 5.6%.
 However, this would be offset by the 5.6% yield, or income, on offer.

 What are the caveats?
 To benefit from yields, you need to be a medium-term investor to withstand any near-term volatility - as we head into recession, credit spreads could widen further.

 The credit spread is the difference in yield between bonds of a similar maturity but with different credit quality.
 As spreads widen, this tends to mean yields rise/prices fall.